around the world

 Energy Observer, a project initiated by Captain Victorien Erussard and the explorer Jérôme Delafosse, is embarking on a trip around the world lasting six years (from 2017 to 2022) and visiting 50 countries, with 101 ports of call along the way.
 Its big challenge is to power the vessel entirely using a mix of clean and renewable energies that can produce decarbonized hydrogen directly on board.

 The mission of Energy Observer is threefold:

 The defining feature of Energy Observer, a genuine floating laboratory, is that it operates with a mix of renewable energies: wind, solar and hydrogen produced from seawater.
 The following technologies can be found on board:

-Thanks to these energy sources, seawater will be transformed into hydrogen for the first time.
+Thanks to these energy sources, seawater is transformed into hydrogen for the first time.